Scaling up FHE-based Privacy-Preserving ML: Higher Throughput, Longer Inputs for LLama-3-8B: Introduction

 FHE-based LLM inference generates encrypted output tokens from the given encrypted input tokens.
 Scaling it up creates two main difficulties: the increased magnitudes of outliers in the scaled models must be taken care of to provide robust FHE inference, and the ciphertext-ciphertext computations can incur a computational blow-up.

-\textbf{Tailoring LLM models}.
-The cost of FHE computations increases when handling outliers from scaled LLMs.
-FHE bootstrapping must support higher relative precision: even though some dedicated algorithms exist~\cite{BCCKKS22,CKSS25}, their cost is significantly higher than regular CKKS bootstrapping.
-Further, as CKKS supports only addition and multiplication, computing non-arithmetic functions is performed via polynomial approximation; another cost increase stems from polynomial approximations on larger intervals~\cite{CKP22}: the existence of outliers implies that the domain for approximation should be wide, resulting in higher-degree approximation polynomials.
+\textbf{Tailoring LLM models.} Large language models are known to exhibit activation outliers, which become a major efficiency bottleneck under FHE.
+Outliers increase the cost of FHE computation in two ways.
+First, FHE bootstrapping must support higher relative precision: even though some dedicated algorithms exist~\cite{BCCKKS22,CKSS25}, their cost is significantly higher than regular CKKS bootstrapping.
+Second, as CKKS supports only addition and multiplication, computing non-arithmetic functions is performed via polynomial approximation; larger outliers enlarge the approximation domain, leading to higher-degree polynomials and additional homomorphic operations~\cite{CKP22}.

-To this end, we tailor LLM models to tame the outliers and moderate their impact.
-For this purpose, we adopt machine learning techniques.
-First, following~\cite{xtchl24}, we prepend ``faulty tokens'' to the inputs, yielding a better initial Key-Value cache that mitigates outlier values during computation.
-Second, following~\cite{quarot24}, we adaptively rotate the ambient space of LLM to spread the potential impact of the outlier coordinate to many other coordinates.
-Using these two techniques, we keep the size of all intermediate encrypted values reasonably small, avoiding a high increase of the cost of homomorphic algorithms for outliers.

-\textbf{Heterogeneous chunked prefill stages}.
-The remaining issue is the significant computational overhead associated with ciphertext-ciphertext computations.
-Compared to plaintext-ciphertext computations, both the operations and the algorithms for ciphertext-ciphertext computations are much more expensive; for example, ciphertext-ciphertext matrix multiplication~\cite{JKLS18,Park25} is heavier than plaintext-ciphertext matrix multiplications~\cite{BCHPS24}.